Things to do in the Isle of Man

 Foraging Vintners winery is a must-visit on any trip to the Isle of Man.
 Not only to sample their speciality craft wines but to enjoy the unrivalled view over Port Erin that their prime location provides.

 There’s an interesting back story behind the production of their craft wines.
-They don’t use grapes at all and instead use various other plants and ingredients to create unique and delicious concoctions.
+They don’t use grapes at all and instead use other plants and ingredients to create unique and delicious concoctions.

-Things to do in Peel, Isle of Man
+Things to do in Isle of Man (Peel)

 We are heading north along the west coast now to Peel.
 Peel is another beachside town with a gorgeous beach and many attractions and amenities to entertain the entire family.

-40. Check out the Peel Castle Ruins
+38. Check out the Peel Castle Ruins

 Things-to-do-Isle-of-Man-Peel-Castle